kivy/kivy/doc/sources/installation/installation-windows.rst

     because of the following Python
     `issue 4709 <http://bugs.python.org/issue4709>`_ about MinGW.
     Generally this should make no difference when using precompiled wheels.

-To use Kivy you need `Python <https://www.python.org/downloads/windows/>`_.
-Multiple versions of Python can be installed side by side, but Kivy needs to be installed for each Python version that you want to use Kivy.

 .. _install-win-dist: